farrokhkarimi/SimpNet-Tensorflow/README.md

     ```

 - Setup virtual environment:
-    1. By default we use Python2.7.
+    1. By default we use Python 3.6.
 Create the virtual environment
         ```Shell
         virtualenv env
         ```